eggheadio-projects/test-react-components-with-enzyme-and-jest/05-find-nodes-from-a-shallow-rendered-component.md

   })
 })
 ```
 Looking back at our terminal, we should see that the test passes.
-To see this test fail, we can change '.App-intro' within the .find() method to something else.
+To see this test fail, we can change '.App-intro' selector within the .find() method to something else.

 Now we define a search for a ul element and expect 3 child elements.
 We can also change 'should contain 1 p element' to something more fitting, like 'should contain a ul element with 3 children li elements'.
 ```js